juthilo/run-jekyll-on-windows/README.md

 If you don't change the encoding, Jekyll will likely fail to build your site because of special characters it doesn't understand.
 You need to do this every time you open a new command prompt before running Jekyll.

+You can alternatively add the following setting to your `_config.yml` file, if that is an option:

+    encoding: UTF-8

+**Note:** This will only change the encoding for one site.
+You'll need to continue to use the `chcp 65001` command for other sites (unless you add the setting to those, too).